 g.
-Program Evaluation:
+Program Evaluation

-HUD will contract with an organization to perform an evaluation of the efficacy and costeffectiveness of the demonstration programs funded through this NOFO.
+HUD is planning to contract with an organization to evaluate the efficacy and cost-effectiveness of the HHWCD programs funded through the FY2020 through FY2022 NOFOs.
 The evaluation will assess outcomes such as improvements in indoor environmental quality (e.g., reductions in the presence of hazards/unhealthy conditions), improvements in energy efficiency, cost savings from the program model, and improved health outcomes.
-To evaluate the potential benefits of interprogram coordination under normal conditions, grantees will be required to conduct coordinated interventions in 15 units without using funds from this NOFO except for costs related to program evaluation activities.
-To assess the potential health benefits of the interventions, grantees will also be required to conduct coordinated LHR/HH/WAP interventions in at least 20 units that house an occupant with asthma that is not well controlled.
+To evaluate the potential benefits of inter-program coordination under normal conditions, grantees will be required to conduct coordinated interventions in 15 units without using funds from this NOFO except for costs related to program evaluation activities.
+Grantees will also be required to conduct coordinated HHP/WAP interventions in 15 units that house no occupant with known physician-diagnosed asthma cases and 15 units that house an occupant with asthma that is not well controlled. in order to assess the potential health benefits of the interventions.
 HUD will facilitate post-award discussions with the contractor and grantees to help standardize the collection of data needed for the evaluation.
 Grantees will be asked to participate in structured interviews with the contractor and to respond to survey questions.